Homology sphere: Construction

 A simple construction of this space begins with a dodecahedron.
 Each face of the dodecahedron is identified with its opposite face, using the minimal clockwise twist to line up the faces.
 Gluing each pair of opposite faces together using this identification yields a closed 3-manifold.
 (See Seifert–Weber space for a similar construction, using more "twist", that results in a hyperbolic 3-manifold.)

 Alternatively, the Poincaré homology sphere can be constructed as the quotient space SO(3)/I where I is the icosahedral group (i.e., the rotational symmetry group of the regular icosahedron and dodecahedron, isomorphic to the alternating group A5).
 More intuitively, this means that the Poincaré homology sphere is the space of all geometrically distinguishable positions of an icosahedron (with fixed center and diameter) in Euclidean 3-space.
 One can also pass instead to the universal cover of SO(3) which can be realized as the group of unit quaternions and is homeomorphic to the 3-sphere.
 In this case, the Poincaré homology sphere is isomorphic to $S^3/\widetilde{I}$ where $\widetilde{I}$ is the binary icosahedral group, the perfect double cover of I embedded in $S^3$.

 Another approach is by Dehn surgery.
 The Poincaré homology sphere results from +1 surgery on the right-handed trefoil knot.

 Cosmology

 In 2003, lack of structure on the largest scales (above 60 degrees) in the cosmic microwave background as observed for one year by the WMAP spacecraft led to the suggestion, by Jean-Pierre Luminet of the Observatoire de Paris and colleagues, that the shape of the universe is a Poincaré sphere.
 In 2008, astronomers found the best orientation on the sky for the model and confirmed some of the predictions of the model, using three years of observations by the WMAP spacecraft.

-As of 2016, the publication of data analysis from the Planck spacecraft suggests that there is no observable non-trivial topology to the universe.
+Data analysis from the Planck spacecraft suggests that there is no observable non-trivial topology to the universe.